Helping Our Peninsula's Environment

 b.
 Court Enforcement

 Free Speech is not real if the Courts refuse to uphold it.
 China claims to have free speech, but their courts uniformly fail to enforce it.
-In 2005 China leads the world in jailing journalists (34 in December.
-By comparison the US is jailing 5 journalists - without charges).
+In 2005 China leads the world in jailing journalists (34).
+By comparison the US has "only" jailed 5 journalists - without charges).
 In China political dissenters are regularly tortured, some disappear and there is official censorship of reporting on those missing and killed.

 c.
 Speech Infringement Deterrence

 Beyond enforcement, there should be real penalties or substantive deterrence for those who interfere with free speech or free media.
 It is the difference between a shield and a sword.
 The US Constitution only protects free speech, but provides no penalties or deterrence for those who prevent it.